vukor/ansible-deploy-web-stack/README.md

 * Install ansible version 1.9

 * Set hostname or ip of your server in inventory/hosts.
-You have to public-key SSH authentication on your server.
+You have to setup the public-key SSH authentication on your server.

 * Configure inventory/group_vars/all.yml